PrajwalGhurde1/demo_2/README.md

 # demo_2
-This is demo 2 for github
+This is demo 2 for github.